 - Tex Tech provides aircraft seat fire blocking with only inherent fibers—and nothing else blended in—that lasts for many years on an airplane

 - Tex Tech offers high-tech Thermal Protection System (TPS) fabrics and materials for space launch vehicles to withstand rocket burn and the thermal stresses of re-entry

-We provide innovative solutions for all engineered fabric requirements, backed with best-in-class customer service.
-We invite you to contact our experienced engineers to discuss how Tex Tech can provide the material solutions you need.
+We provide innovative solutions for all individual fabric requirements, backed with best-in-class customer service.
+We invite you to contact our experienced material scientists to discuss how to discuss how Tex Tech can provide the material solutions you need.